WestonThayer/portfolio2/src/work/drag-and-drop/index.md

 [Try it in Framer](http://e/)

-{{> post-figure-img
+{{> post-figure--video
-    src="/assets/test-assets/test.750w.jpg"
+    src="/assets/work/drag-and-drop/ctx.mp4"
+    loop="true"
-    caption="Press and hold is commonly used to show a context menu.
-The new design allows both to coexist."
+    caption="Press and hold is still used to show a context menu after a slightly longer hold.
+Moving the item hides the menu to let you continue the drag."
 }}

-{{> post-figure-img
+{{> post-figure--video
-    src="/assets/test-assets/test.750w.jpg"
+    src="/assets/work/drag-and-drop/multiple.mp4"
+    loop="true"
     caption="Multiple items can be dragged, even reordered" }}

+While drag and drop is most frequently used in lists, the design also works well in grids of items.